 All have their own generational personalities and expectations that must be acknowledged, appreciated and managed so that companies are able to continuously improve performance and leverage the creativity and experiences of their entire workforce.

-Circumstances of the last decade have necessitated what is probably the saddest change in human resources: the frequent necessity to support employees after a tragedy.
+Circumstances of the last decade have necessitated what is probably the saddest change in HR trends: the frequent necessity to support employees after a tragedy.

 Whether the event is weather-related devastation or a mass shooting, HR teams everywhere have to be ready to provide near-immediate assistance to affected staff members.